 Board of Supervisors

-The following is a list of the The District CDD Board of Supervisors with their assigned positions and terms.
-Please click on the link to the Supervisor of Elections website for further information.
+The following is a list of Board of Supervisors with their assigned positions and terms.
+For further information, please visit the Santa Rosa County Supervisor of Elections (opens in a new window) website.